Abhisekbag1/POLY_MODULE_1_PROJECT/README.md

 Deploy an ERC721 or ERC1155 to the Goerli Ethereum Testnet You should have a promptDescription function on the contract that returns the prompt you used to generate the images Map Your NFT Collection using Polygon network token mapper.
 Note: this isn’t necessary but helpful for visualization.
 Write a hardhat script to batch mint all NFTs.
-Hint: ERC721A is optimal here.

 # Approve the NFTs to be transferred.
 # Deposit the NFTs to the Bridge.